BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 are using AWS Security Hub.
 You may instruct AWS not to use and store Security Hub Content to develop and improve AWS Security Hub or other AWS security services by configuring an AI services opt-out policy using AWS Organizations.

+**28.3.
+AWS Security Hub Extended**

+**28.3.1.  **The AWS Security Hub Extended plan enables you to access and use security solutions and content made available by third-party providers ("Security Offerings") within Security Hub.**** Security Offerings are (a) Third Party Content, and (b) provided to you under a separate agreement between you and the applicable Security Offering provider.**  **

+**28.3.2.  **AWS may change, discontinue, or deprecate support for a Security Offering (within the AWS Security Hub Extended plan) at any time.
+Where practicable under the circumstances, AWS will provide you with prior notice of any discontinuation or deprecation of support for a Security Offering.
+Upon discontinuation or deprecation of support for a Security Offering, your access to that Security Offering through the Security Hub Extended plan will be discontinued.****

 ## 29\.
 Amazon Pinpoint and AWS End User Messaging (formerly, the SMS, MMS,
 voice message, and push notification features of Amazon Pinpoint)